ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-conditions/index.md

 This section describes the Filter Conditions shared by the three Simple Filters provided by the grid - [Text Filter](/filter-text/), [Number Filter](/filter-number/) and [Date Filter](/filter-date/).

 Each Simple Filter follows the same layout.
+The filter consists of one or more Filter Conditions separated by zero or more Join Operators.

 The only layout difference is the type of input field presented to the user: for Text and Number Filters a text field is displayed, whereas for Date Filters a date picker field is displayed.

 <image-caption src="filter-conditions/resources/filter-panel-components.png" alt="Filter Panel Component" width="40rem" centered="true"></image-caption>